 Another issue with garages is that they aren’t very resistant to disasters.
 Even if your garage survives a disaster, it would be easy for looters to break into the garage and steal your supplies.
 So, avoid keeping your emergency foods in your garage!

 To safely store survival foods in the garage, you’ll need to get it to a humidity level of below 50%.
-According to LDS Intelligent Living, your garage humidity should be at 15% to store food safely.
 Temperature should be kept below 75 degrees F.

 - Lots of extra space